hapax/hapax.github.io/assets/simple-physics.md

 (If we think of napkins as a particular type of computer, these constitute algorithms.)
-Although there is whimsy and irreverence aplenty, the focus will be *real physics*, culminating in a proof of the existence of atoms due to none other than Albert Einstein!
+Although there is whimsy and irreverence aplenty, the focus will be *real physics*, culminating in a proof of the existence of atoms, due to none other than Albert Einstein!
 As a little tribute to my city of residence, Vancouver, there is also a running theme of *rain*.